RiceC-at-MasonHS/SB29-guard-chrome/requirements/technical-plan.md

 - **Local Caching & Refresh:** The API data must be stored in `chrome.storage.local` and refreshed periodically (e.g., daily).

+- **Domain & App Store Matching Logic:** The extension must intelligently distinguish between standard websites, app store pages, and specific applications within those stores.
+  - **Standard Websites:** For most websites, matching will be based on the root domain.
+The extension will simplify hostnames (e.g., `www.example.com` becomes `example.com`) to provide broad coverage without requiring every subdomain to be listed in the DPA list.
+  - **App Stores:** Known app store domains (e.g., `play.google.com`, `apps.apple.com`, etc.) will be handled as special cases.
+When a user is on a generic app store page (like a homepage or search results), the extension will match against the full, specific subdomain (e.g., `play.google.com`) instead of the root domain.
+This prevents, for example, the Google Play Store from incorrectly displaying the DPA status for `google.com`.
+  - **Applications:** When a user is viewing a specific application page within an app store, the extension will identify the application's unique ID from the URL path or query parameters and use that for matching.
+This ensures that individual apps have their own distinct DPA status.

 ## 💻 Tech Stack & Repo Structure
 - **Extension Code (V1):** Vanilla JavaScript, HTML, CSS.